European Central Bank: Capital subscription

-The ECB is governed by European law directly, but its set-up resembles that of a corporation in the sense that the ECB has shareholders and stock capital.
+The ECB is governed by European law directly, but its setup resembles that of a corporation in the sense that the ECB has shareholders and stock capital.
 Its initial capital was supposed to be €5 billion and the initial capital allocation key was determined in 1998 on the basis of the member states' populations and GDP, but the key is adjustable.
 The euro area NCBs were required to pay their respective subscriptions to the ECB's capital in full.
 The NCBs of the non-participating countries have had to pay 7% of their respective subscriptions to the ECB's capital as a contribution to the operational costs of the ECB.
 As a result, the ECB was endowed with an initial capital of just under €4 billion.
 The capital is held by the national central banks of the member states as shareholders.
 Shares in the ECB are not transferable and cannot be used as collateral.
 The NCBs are the sole subscribers to and holders of the capital of the ECB.

 Today, ECB capital is about €11 billion, which is held by the national central banks of the member states as shareholders.
 The NCBs' shares in this capital are calculated using a capital key which reflects the respective member's share in the total population and gross domestic product of the EU.
 The ECB adjusts the shares every five years and whenever the number of contributing NCBs changes.
 The adjustment is made on the basis of data provided by the European Commission.

 All national central banks (NCBs) that own a share of the ECB capital stock as of 1 February 2020 are listed below.
 Non-Euro area NCBs are required to pay up only a very small percentage of their subscribed capital, which accounts for the different magnitudes of Euro area and Non-Euro area total paid-up capital.